What are people saying about Stream of Dreams?

 Kathy Bosci teacher

-From teachers at Crescent Park Elementary School asked if the Stream of Dreams program was successful in raising watershed awareness in their class: "Absolutely!
+Teachers at Crescent Park Elementary School were asked if the Stream of Dreams program was successful in raising watershed awareness in their classes: "Absolutely!
 The presenters engaged the students using a variety of questioning techniques.
 Very well planned presentation.
 The presenters were passionate about this topic, most ably presented their information and students learned a lot."
 "The Stream is awesome!"
 "Wonderful class presentation, thank you.
 Very enjoyable, educational, and productive!"
 "It has spawned (no pun intended) a year-long theme.
 We will be studying water-related issues for the remainder of the year."